paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 **(e) Implementation**

-(1) **Delegation of authority** — The President may delegate any authority granted by this section, including the authority to designate foreign persons under paragraphs (1)(B) and (1)(C) of subsection (a) of this section.
+(1) **Delegation of authority** — The President may delegate any authority granted by this section, including the authority to designate foreign persons under paragraphs (1)(B) and (1)(C) of subsection (a).

 (2) **Promulgation of rules and regulations** — The head of any agency, including the Secretary of Treasury, is authorized to take such actions as may be necessary to carry out any authority delegated by the President pursuant to paragraph (1), including promulgating rules and regulations.

-(3) **Opportunity for review** — Such rules and regulations shall include procedures affording an opportunity for a person to be heard in an expeditious manner, either in person or through a representative, for the purpose of seeking changes to or termination of any determination, order, designation or other action associated with the exercise of the authority in subsection (a) of this section.
+(3) **Opportunity for review** — Such rules and regulations shall include procedures affording an opportunity for a person to be heard in an expeditious manner, either in person or through a representative, for the purpose of seeking changes to or termination of any determination, order, designation or other action associated with the exercise of the authority in subsection (a).

 **(f) Definition of foreign persons** In this section, the term “foreign person” means any citizen or national of a foreign state or any entity not organized under the laws of the United States, including a foreign government official, but does not include a foreign state.

-**(g) Construction** Nothing in this section shall be construed as precluding judicial review of the exercise of the authority described in subsection (a) of this section.
+**(g) Construction** Nothing in this section shall be construed as precluding judicial review of the exercise of the authority described in subsection (a).

 ### Statutory Notes